frickjack/misc-stuff/Notes/accountHydrate.md

 * associate each group with an IAM role, so that a group member gains access to AWS API's by acquiring a temporary credentials via a multifactor-signed call to [sts](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)

+This authentication setup ensures that access to AWS API's comes either from AWS managed temporary credentials passed directly to AWS resources like EC2 or labmda via something like the [AWS metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html), or a user must pass mutlifactor authentication to acquire a temporary token directly.
+Hopefully this authentication setup will protect our account from being compromised due to an exposed secret.

+### Authorization

+Now that we have a mechanism to securely authenticate users and services that want to access AWS API's, how should we decide which privileges to grant different users?
+Our [iamSetup](https://github.com/frickjack/misc-stuff/blob/e458983f39ed100c38ab254ea6d626725f13d796/AWS/lib/cloudFormation/accountSetup/iamSetup.json) cloudformation stack sets up three groups of users each associated with its own IAM role:
+* administrator
+* operator
+* developer

+We restrict write permission to IAM policies to the administrators that are trained to enforce least privilege access.
+We want to restrict which users can disable cloudtrail, because there's no reason to do that.

+The administrator group also shared permissions to create other AWS resources (whatever we want to allow in our account) with the group of operators.
+I'm not sure if it makes sense to have both an administrator group and an operator group - but one scenario might be that an administrator can setup IAM policies conditional on resource tags for a particular application or whatever, and an operator (maybe a `devops` specialist on a team) can then create and delete resources with the appropriate tags.

+The developer group cannot create new resources directly, but they do have permissions to deploy new versions of an application (udpate a lambda, or change the backend on an api gateway, or upgrade an EC2 AMI, or modify S3 objects - that kind of thing).

+Finally - each application service has its own IAM role attached to its ECS container or EC2 instances or lambda or whatever.
+The administrator, operator, and developer roles should only be available to human users; each application's role grants the minimum privilege that service requires.

 ### Tagging

-A consistent tagging strategy allows everyone to easily determine the general purpose for a resource and who is responsible for the resource's allocation and billing.
+A consistent tagging strategy allows everyone to easily determine the general purpose of a resource and who is responsible for the resource's allocation and billing.
 Something like this works, but there are many ways to do it.

 ```